canjs/canjs/docs/can-guides/topics/forms.md

 @page guides/forms Forms
 @parent guides/topics 2
-@outline 2
+@outline 3

 @description Learn how to create amazing `<form>`s with CanJS.
-This guide gives an overview of binding to form element attributes and events, then describes the ins and outs of common elements, and finally discusses a few more advanced topics.
-We recommend reading the [guides/forms#Bindingsoverview Bindings overview] section first before jumping to the topic that interests you &mdash; or start at the top to become an expert on it all.

 @body

+## Overview

+There are three main tasks when working with forms and form elements:

+* setting form element attributes based on view-model data
+* responding to browser events
+* converting data to formats convenient for your business logic

+CanJS provides many useful utilities and techniques to help with these tasks.
+This guide will walk you through:

+* binding to form elements using [guides/forms#Attributebinding one-way], [guides/forms#Two_waybinding two-way], and [guides/forms#Eventbinding event] binding
+* combining bindings in a [guides/forms#Datadown_actionsup "data down, actions up"] pattern
+* using shorthand bindings like [guides/forms#Bindingattributesonspecificevents `on:input:value:to`]
+* storing view-related data in [guides/forms#Bindingtotemplatevariables template variables]
+* working with [guides/forms#Commonformelements common form elements]
+* using type converters like [guides/forms#Numberinput `type="number"`]
+* using more complex converters like [guides/forms#Bindingacheckboxtonon_booleanvalues either-or], [guides/forms#Bindingcheckboxestoalist boolean-to-inList], [guides/forms#Radiobutton equal], and [guides/forms#Bindingoptionsbyindex index-to-selected]
+* using custom events like [guides/forms#BindingtotheEnterkey enter] and [guides/forms#Radiobutton radiochange]
+* using custom attributes such as [guides/forms#Selectmultiple values] and [guides/forms#Bindingtotemplatevariables focused]
+* validating forms using [guides/forms#Manualformvalidation virtual properties] and validation libraries like [guides/forms#Formvalidationusingaplugin validatejs]
+* indentifying and navigating [guides/forms#Bindingconflicts bindings conflicts]
+* working with [guides/forms#Workingwithrelateddata related data], [guides/forms#Usingpromises promises], and [guides/forms#Resettingaselectionwhenitsparentlistchanges parent-child relationships]

+We recommend reading the [guides/forms#Bindings Bindings overview] section first before jumping to the topic that interests you &mdash; or start at the top to become an expert on it all.

-## Bindings overview
+## Bindings

 When working with form elements, there are two basic kinds of bindings &mdash; Event bindings and Attribute bindings.
 Event bindings allow you to respond to DOM [https://developer.mozilla.org/en-US/docs/Web/Events Events] and attribute bindings allow you to bind the value of HTML [https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes Attributes] to properties in your [can-view-scope scope].